Site icon Exercises For Injuries

 What Causes Femoral Anterior Glide Syndrome?

-Muscle imbalances are usually to blame for anterior glide syndrome, which means that some muscles supporting the hip joint are stronger or weaker than others, resulting in abnormal stress that pulls the femoral head forward.
+Muscle imbalances are usually to blame for anterior glide syndrome [2], which means that some muscles supporting the hip joint are stronger or weaker than others, resulting in abnormal stress that pulls the femoral head forward.

-The problem usually shows up most prominently when you’re moving from a seated to an upright position or when you’re coming out of a squat.
 As you move up, the hamstrings and gluteal muscles extend your hips, and it’s at this time that the femoral head moves forward too much, actually sort of “banging” into the front of the joint capsule.
 You are likely to feel this contact toward the top of the movement.

-We can blame weak gluteal muscles for the issue because it’s up to them to keep the femoral head in place as you’re performing a movement like this.
 The hamstrings are doing their job, but since the gluteal muscles are weak, they fail to do their part, so an imbalance occurs between the glutes and the hamstrings, and the strong hamstrings pull the femoral head too far forward.

-Another potential cause is a general tightness or weakness in the iliopsoas muscles, which are the strongest hip flexor muscles.
 They begin in the lower spine, cross the hip joint, and then connect to the femur.
 Also called the “anterior hip muscles” or “inner hip muscles,” these are especially important for standing, walking and running.
 They also help stabilize the lower back and allow you to bend your hips and legs toward your chest as when you’re going upstairs.

-If the iliopsoas muscles become too tight, they tend to pull the hip forward, creating a swayback posture and placing stress on the hip, leading to instability in the hip joints.
-Tight iliopsoas muscles can also cause low back pain because they pull on the pelvis and affect the range of motion in the low back and hip.
+If the iliopsoas muscles [3] become too tight, they tend to pull the hip forward, creating a swayback posture and placing stress on the hip, leading to instability in the hip joints.

 If the iliopsoas muscles are weak and tight, other muscles are forced to compensate, pulling the body out of whack and causing hip pain as well as lower back pain, cramping and strains and a higher risk of injury.